cakcora/ScaledGNN/README.md

 # ScaledGNN

 ## Data
-V0.1 and V0.2 store information (in a JSON string) on all the Twitter accounts followed by each US Congress member.\ "handles_party.txt" stores the official Twitter handles of all US Congress memebers and their associated parties.\
+**V0.1 and V0.2** store information (in a JSON string) on all the Twitter accounts followed by each US Congress member.\ **handles_party.txt** stores the official Twitter handles of all US Congress memebers and their associated parties.\
-V1.txt contains the distinct Twitter IDs that are followed by at least one US Congress member, who follows at most **2000** Twitter users.
+**V1.txt** contains the distinct Twitter IDs that are followed by at least one US Congress member, who follows at most **2000** Twitter users.

 ## WebScraping
 An R script that scrapes [data from an HTML table](https://pressgallery.house.gov/member-data/members-official-twitter-handles) using the rvest package.
 This table contains the names of the US congress members, their twitter handles and the party they belong to.